bourgeoisor/bourgeoisor.github.io/notes/meta/about.md

 - Organised and tracking my life in a large digital notebook (3,200+ notes worth of information).
 - First computer owned was a Pentium 3 machine with 64MB of RAM and a 20GB hard drive.
 - First phone owned was a Palm Pre which I got sometime mid-high school.
+- Love hugs, receiving post cards, and catching up with friends.

 ### Favourite media